litmuschaos/litmus-e2e/portal-pipeline/TCID-EC2-Portal-GUI-Routes.md

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     Users should be redirected to Login Page.
+    Users should be redirected to the Login Page.

 ### Test Case 2:

 #### &nbsp;&nbsp;&nbsp;Details

-     Test case to verify routes functionality after loggting In as Admin.
+    Test case to verify route functionality after logging In as Admin.

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Open Litmus-Portal URL in Browser
-- Once UI is accessible, log in with correct Administrator Credentials.
+- Once the UI is accessible, log in with correct Administrator Credentials.
 - Try Visiting different routes (Known Routes).

 #### &nbsp;&nbsp;&nbsp;Expected Output

     Users should be redirected to the requested page.

 ### Test Case 3:

 #### &nbsp;&nbsp;&nbsp;Details

-     Test case to verify routes functionality after logging In as Admin.
+    Test case to verify route functionality after logging In as Admin.

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Open Litmus-Portal URL in Browser
-- Once UI is accessible, log in with correct Administrator Credentials.
+- Once the UI is accessible, log in with correct Administrator Credentials.
 - Try Visiting different routes (Unknown Route).

 #### &nbsp;&nbsp;&nbsp;Expected Output

     The user should be redirected to 404 Page.